tezos/tezos-mirror/docs/introduction/test_networks.rst

 Faucets
 =======

-Test networks have a list of built-in accounts with some funds.
-You can obtain the key to these accounts from a faucet to claim the funds.
 Faucets can be accessed from https://teztnets.xyz/.
 Each of the test network listed there, including the active test networks described below, have independent faucets.

-See :ref:`using_faucet` for detailed instructions on using a faucet.
+Enter the public key hash of any test account on the website to receive test tokens.

 Kathmandunet
 ============